-Jimmi Simpson stars in OUR LADY LTD. as “James,” a disgraced firefighter who seizes a chance, illicit opportunity to reverse his life’s worsening course.
+Jimmi Simpson stars in PERPETUAL GRACE, LTD. as “James,” a disgraced firefighter who seizes a chance, illicit opportunity to reverse his life’s worsening course.
 When his plan veers dangerously off track, James must call on strength and fortitude he did not know he possessed in order to survive it all.

 Jimmi Simpson is an immensely talented and versatile actor with a gift for taking on challenging roles and bringing dynamic characters to life on and off screen.
 As he fearlessly evolves his body of work with each new project, Simpson is fast becoming one of today’s leading talents across television, film, and the stage.